-*In 2001 only 1% of what is given to "Missions" went to unreached - if that trend holds true today it would be $450 million)
+- *In 2001 only 1% of giving to "Missions" went to unreached - if that trend holds true today it would be $450 million.

 Evangelical Christians could provide all of the funds needed to plant a church in each of the 6,900 unreached people groups with only 0.03% of their income.